-- 1 (4a) Two hundred fifty dollars (\$250.00) with each application for discontinuance of train service, or for a change in or discontinuance of station facilities.

-4 (5) With each application for a certificate of public convenience and necessity or for any amendment thereto so as to extend or enlarge the - necessity or for any amendment thereto so as to extend or enlarge the scope of operations thereunder, the fee shall be two hundred fifty dollars (\$250.00) for Class A utilities, one hundred dollars (\$100.00) for Class B utilities, and twenty-five dollars (\$25.00) for Class C and D utilities and twenty-five dollars (\$25.00) for any other person seeking a certificate of public convenience and necessity. - (5a) With each application by a bus company for an original certificate of authority or for any amendment thereto or to an existing certificate of public convenience and necessity so as to extend or enlarge the scope of operations thereunder the fee shall be two hundred fifty dollars (\$250.00). - (6) With each application for approval of the issuance of securities or for the approval of any sale, lease, hypothecation, lien, or other transfer of any household goods or operating rights of any carrier or public utility over which the Commission has jurisdiction, the fee shall be two hundred fifty dollars (\$250.00) for Class A utilities and Class 1 motor and rail-carriers, one hundred dollars (\$100.00) for Class B utilities and Class 2 motor and rail-carriers, and twenty-five dollars (\$25.00) for Class C and D utilities and Class 3 motor and rail-carriers; provided, that in the case of sales, leases and transfers between two or more carriers or utilities, the applicable fee shall be the highest fee prescribed for any party to the transaction. - (7) Ten dollars (\$10.00) with each application, petition, or complaint not embraced in (2) through (6) of this section, wherein such application, petition, or complaint seeks affirmative relief against a carrier or public utility over which the Commission has jurisdiction.
-This fee shall not apply to applications for adjustments in particular rates, fares or charges for the purpose of eliminating inequities, preferences or discriminations; nor shall this fee apply to applications, or complaints made by any county, city or town; nor shall this fee apply to applications or petitions made by individuals seeking service or relief from a public utility. - (8) Repealed by Session Laws 1985, c.
+- discontinuance of transportation service previously authorized in a certificate. - (4a) Two hundred fifty dollars (\$250.00) with each application for discontinuance of train service, or for a change in or discontinuance of station facilities. - (5) With each application for a certificate of public convenience and necessity or for any amendment thereto so as to extend or enlarge the scope of operations thereunder, the fee shall be two hundred fifty dollars (\$250.00) for Class A utilities, one hundred dollars (\$100.00) for Class B utilities, and twenty-five dollars (\$25.00) for Class C and D utilities and twenty-five dollars (\$25.00) for any other person seeking a certificate of public convenience and necessity. - (5a) With each application by a bus company for an original certificate of authority or for any amendment thereto or to an existing certificate of public convenience and necessity so as to extend or enlarge the scope of operations thereunder the fee shall be two hundred fifty dollars (\$250.00). - (6) With each application for approval of the issuance of securities or for the approval of any sale, lease, hypothecation, lien, or other transfer of any household goods or operating rights of any carrier or public utility over which the Commission has jurisdiction, the fee shall be two hundred fifty dollars (\$250.00) for Class A utilities and Class 1 motor and rail carriers, one hundred dollars (\$100.00) for Class B utilities and Class 2 motor and rail carriers, and twenty-five dollars (\$25.00) for Class C and D utilities and Class 3 motor and rail carriers; provided, that in the case of sales, leases and transfers between two or more carriers or utilities, the applicable fee shall be the highest fee prescribed for any party to the transaction. - (7) Ten dollars (\$10.00) with each application, petition, or complaint not embraced in (2) through (6) of this section, wherein such application, petition, or complaint seeks affirmative relief against a carrier or public utility over which the Commission has jurisdiction.
+This fee shall not apply to applications for adjustments in particular rates, fares or charges for the purpose of eliminating inequities, preferences or discriminations; nor shall this fee apply to applications, petitions, or complaints made by any county, city or town; nor shall this fee apply to applications or petitions made by individuals seeking service or relief from a public utility. - (8) Repealed by Session Laws 1985, c.
 454, s.
-18. - (9) One dollar (\$1.00) for each page (81/2 x 11 inches) of transcript of testimony, but not less than five dollars (\$5.00) for any such transcript. - (10) Twenty cents (20φ) for each page of copies of papers, orders, certificates or other records, but not less than one dollar (\$1.00) for any such order or record, plus five dollars (\$5.00) for formal certification of any such paper, order or record.
+18. - (9) One dollar (\$1.00) for each page (8 1/2 x 11 inches) of transcript of testimony, but not less than five dollars (\$5.00) for any such transcript. - (10) Twenty cents (20¢) for each page of copies of papers, orders, certificates or other records, but not less than one dollar (\$1.00) for any such order or record, plus five dollars (\$5.00) for formal certification of any such paper, order or record.

 - (11), (12) Repealed by Session Laws 1985, c.
 454, s.
-18. 2 - Two hundred fifty dollars (\$250.00) with each application for a certificate of public convenience and necessity to construct a transmission line. - Twenty-five dollars (\$25.00) with each filing by a person otherwise (14)exempt from Commission regulation under Public Law 103-305 to participate in standard transportation practices as set out by the Commission."
+18. - (13) Two hundred fifty dollars (\$250.00) with each application for a certificate of public convenience and necessity to construct a transmission line. - (14) Twenty-five dollars (\$25.00) with each filing by a person otherwise exempt from Commission regulation under Public Law 103-305 to participate in standard transportation practices as set out by the Commission. - (15) One hundred dollars (\$100.00) for each application for exemption filed by nonprofit and consumer-owned water or sewer utilities pursuant to G.S.
+62-110.5."